hgrif/dbt_tutorial/README.md

 First, set up the data in the landing zone.
 Clone [the repository](https://github.com/hgrif/dbt_tutorial) and navigate to `flights_data/`.
-There are three CSV's with flight data from the [U.S. Department of Transportation](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236).
+There are three CSVes with flight data from the [U.S. Department of Transportation](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236).
 One CSV contains flight statistics and the other two map airport IDs and carrier IDs to their names.
-Unzip the data, create a new project in Google Cloud, create a new bucket in Cloud Storage, and upload the CSV's.
+Create a new project in Google Cloud, make a new bucket in Cloud Storage, and upload the CSVes.

-The next step is to load the CSV's as tables in [BigQuery](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv).
+The next step is to load the CSVes as tables in [BigQuery](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv).
 Create a new dataset `landing_zone_flights` in BigQuery and create tables for each of the files.
-Schema detection will go fine for `airports.csv` and `flights.csv` ().
+Schema detection will go fine for `airports.csv` and `flights.csv`.
 For `carriers.csv` you will have to manually set `Code` and `Description` as column names, and set it to skip 1 header row under Advanced Options.
 Keep on clicking and create two more datasets to the project for our DEV and PRD environment: `flights_prd` and `flights_dev_hg`.
 (Replace `hg` by your own initials and check the location for both datasets.)